Alaska Department of Fish and Game

 Q. "How do I find these easements?"

-A. Easements shown on the map are described below in the Easement Descriptions section.
-Whenever possible, a GPS (Global Positioning System) reading has also been provided.
-Each easement should be identified by a Bureau of Land Management (BLM) marker, unless the marker has been destroyed by bears.
-If a marker is not present, easements may be found by the use of landmarks such as islands, stream mouths, etc., or the presence of well worn trails and other signs of use.
+A. Easements shown on the map are described under the Easements tab.
+Some easements may be identified by a Bureau of Land Management (BLM) marker.
 It is your responsibility to make sure you are located on the easement.
-For additional information on the location of easements, you may contact the KNWR or BLM.
-Their addresses and phone numbers are listed elsewhere in this brochure.
+For additional information on the location of easements, you may contact Alaska Department of Natural Resources or the BLM.

 Q. "Whom do I contact for a land use permit for private lands?"